 Another frequent issue is air compressor failure.
 This device controls the pressure inside the storage tank so that suspension alterations can be carried out quickly.
 If a leak happens in the suspension system, the air compressor must refill shocks frequently.
 This implies the compressor is working a lot more habitually to make sure the storage tank stays filled.

-You can hear the compressor turn on over the course of 20 minutes when you begin your vehicle.
-If you hear the sound frequently for over 20 minutes and you are idle for long periods of time, then your vehicle may have suspension issues.
+You can hear the compressor turn on over 20 minutes when you begin your vehicle.
+If you hear the sound frequently for over 20 minutes and you are idle for long periods, then your vehicle may have suspension issues.
 You can examine compressor issues by comprehending codes.

 Normally, the suspension failure is likely to result from a bad compressor.
-If you have difficulty raising your car by using the button, it’s probable that your compressor is defective.
+If you have difficulty raising your car by using the button, your compressor is probably defective.
 If you hear a loud noise that doesn’t seem to come from a car seat inflator when it is pressed, there is likely a problem with your compressor.

-Very often this should appear as if the relay is not working at all, or it will be on all the time (this is the reason that you should change the relay too in the event that you replace the compressor).
+Very often this should appear as if the relay is not working at all, or it will be on all the time (this is the reason that you should change the relay too if you replace the compressor).
 New relays have undergone small but significant alterations, affecting their power and current output.

 5. Faulty Valve Block